Skip to content

 9. Sustainability report published within last two years?

-The company published its latest sustainability report in 2022.
+The company published its latest sustainability report for 2023.

 • Y